muhammad-thariq/HM-Tools-FolderCopy/README.md

 ## Troubleshooting
 - **“[error] Nothing to process.”**
-  `path.txt` is empty or all entries are invalid/missing.
+  `user_paths.txt` is empty or all entries are invalid/missing.
 - **Permission errors** on some files/folders
-  Run with sufficient permissions or exclude the paths in `exception.txt`.
+  Run with sufficient permissions or exclude the paths in `user_exceptions.txt`.
 - **Binary files look garbled**
   Script opens files as text (`encoding='utf-8', errors='ignore'`).
-Add patterns to `exception.txt` or adapt the reader for binary handling.
+Add patterns to `user_exceptions.txt` or adapt the reader for binary handling.

 ---